 Instant Pot Chicken and Rice is a one-and-done dream dinner.
 Chock full of flavors you’ll love like Italian seasonings, garlic, and paprika and finished with a squeeze of lemon, this dish is perfect for those long winter nights.

 For more Instant Pot recipes, try some of my reader favorites, like: Instant Pot Mac and Cheese, Instant Pot Parmesan Chicken and Rice with Mushrooms, or my Instant Pot Baked Potatoes.

-So, I know that for us, when the cold sets in and the nights are longer and we’re kind of all stuck inside a lot, feeling hum-drum, nothing warms us up more and puts a smile on our faces than a nice, warm, hardy (and quick!) meal.
+So, when the cold sets in and the nights are longer and we’re kind of all stuck inside a lot, nothing warms us up more than a nice, warm, hardy (and quick!) meal.
 Chicken and rice are a magic combination that I love to reinvent time and time again.
-And these short days call for quick meals, which is why the combination of chicken, rice, and Instant Pot truly checks all the boxes for me when I think of how to check all the boxes for the day.
+And these short days call for quick meals, which is why the combination of chicken, rice, and Instant Pot truly checks all the boxes for us!

 One of the (many) good things about making this healthy chicken and rice dish is that you can start with frozen chicken.
 I know I’m not the only one that forgets to let the chicken thaw in time for dinner.

 Because frozen chicken can be cooked safely in an Instant Pot, it’s not a big deal to put it in with the rest of your ingredients and set the cooker.
 Putting frozen chicken in a slow cooker can be dangerous (i.e. food poisoning) because it will sit at an incorrect temperature for far too long.